MikaVainio/VarastoGUI/studentCard.md

 ```

-## Distribution
+## Installer
 Applications can be distributed with or without an installer.
-When used without installer contents of the distribution folder are copied to the other computer.
+When used without an installer contents of the distribution folder are copied to the other computer.
 Some of the files are shown in the picture below:

 ![image](https://user-images.githubusercontent.com/24242044/168031298-51e47538-b4a7-4a97-9837-cc349822a9e7.png)

+Distribution can be made with zipped folder containinf installation instructions and contents of the distribution folder.
+Creating an installer is more sophisticated way of delivering the application to a client.